 ENGAGEMENT RATE = ENGAGEMENT (LIKES + COMMENTS) / FOLLOWERS * 100

-You should get the result in percentage.
+You should get the result in a percentage.
 Here is the industry standard:

 Analyze their community

-There are a lot of ways to cheat and beat the algorithm and some influencer take these opportunities to fake their engagement.
-They buy and exchange fake followers, likes and comments or they join a POD.
+There are a lot of ways to cheat and beat the algorithm and some influencers take these opportunities to fake their engagement.
+They buy and exchange fake followers, likes, and comments or they join a POD.

 Try to go through as many profiles as you can.
 This will introduce you to their community.
 These are the people you will promote your products to.
 If you notice that the same account is commenting on their posts, look at the profile and search for comments from your potential influencer.
 If they are commenting on every one of the photos, there is something wrong.

-But does that mean that every one of the comment is from people using the same POD?
+But does that mean that every one of the comments is from people using the same POD?